drhdev/json-post-importer/readme.md

 ## Demo JSON Example

-A sample `demo.json` file is provided created with the `prompt.txt` entered at the end of a conversation with ChatGPT.
+A sample `demo.json` file is provided created with an appropriate prompt entered at the end of a conversation with ChatGPT.

 ## JSON Options